 The first year, remove all the blossoms that appear during the first 2-6 weeks of growth.
 This allows the plants to become better established before trying to produce around the plants to provide a bed for the fruit to lie on.
 Allow flowers to remain on the plants as soon as the plants seem well established.
 Fruit will follow approximately 30 days after blossom.

 Since plants have already been planted 6" apart you should remove the runners that form.
 This produces larger single plants for higher yields.
 DO NOT ALLOW YOUR BED TO BECOME OVERPOPULATED.

-The second year Day-Neutrals and Everbearers will produce a spring crop simultaneously with June Bearers.
-This fruit tends to not be as large or flavorful as June Bearers which is why many growers do not keep plants more than one season.
-The accumulation of weeds and pests is large enough by the end of the second year that it is not economical to carry plants over for a third year.
+The second year Day-Neutrals and Everbearers will produce a spring crop simultaneously with June bearers.
+This fruit tend to not be as large or flavorful as June Bearers which is why many growers do not keep plants more than one season.
+The accumulation of weeds and pests is large enough by the end of the second season year that is not economical to carry plants over for a third year.

 Fertilize after the second harvest.
 Do not over fertilize in an attempt to get larger berries.
 Over-fertilization results in excessive leaf growth and poor flowering.
 Do not fertilize late in the season as this will promote new growth that will be damaged by frost.

 "The biggest weed in many strawberry field is the strawberry plant itself.
 Overcrowding of fruiting beds is often a serious problem.
 It will decrease berry size, increase disease problems, and make picking more difficult.
 I recommend narrow fruiting rows (beds) 10-16 inches wide, and plants should be no closer to each other than 6 inches in any direction.
 Most of your big high quality fruit will come from the outside 4 inches of your bed."